PeterHdd/coding-interview-preparations/cheatsheet.md

 | Backtracking   | Exponential       | O(n)             | Permutations, combinations         |
 | Dijkstra       | O(E log V)        | O(V)             | Shortest path in weighted graph    |
 | Merge Sort     | O(n log n)        | O(n)             | Stable sorting, inversion counting |

-## Python Notes

-* Strings are immutable just like in Java, to change a character you can convert it to a list by doing `list(s)` and then after the changes are done just use `join()` to create a new modified string.

-* `set()` takes an iterable (tuple, string, etc) and then adds its elements to the set.